simcop2387/MediaSched/README.md

 ** MPD
 ** Mplayer
 ** Generic command
-* Customized inclusion and exclusion rules for file (check back tomorrow)
 * Some basic caching of the ical file, so that it works better on slow links.
 * Finish the Pluggable source/storage code